UND-ARC/RepoTemplate/.github/README.md

 +- tests
 ```

 Frequently, the `tests` directory may be better located under `src`.
-Most
+Most of the
+time, however, it'll be its own directory.
+The directory structure of `tests`
+should mirror exactly that of `src`, however, the code in the file(s) will
+not be program code, but instead be comprised of unit tests.